lanl-aea/waves/docs/tutorial_00_scons.rst

 without changes to the project configuration.
 If a program is found, it will also be added to the SCons environment ``PATH``.

-The :meth:`waves.scons_extensions.add_program` is added to the construction environment with `SCons AddMethod`_ for convenience.
+The ``env.AddProgram`` was added to the construction environment with :class:`waves.scons_extensions.WAVESEnvironment` for convenience.
 Anywhere the construction environment is available, we can use ``env.AddProgram``.
 It is also possible to use the :meth:`waves.scons_extensions.add_program` function directly.
 Most projects will search for more than one third-party software, so the shortened ``env.AddProgram`` function call is also less to type.

 .. note::